pushyami/Tennis-Ontology/README.md

 	6. "create_valid_data.py" is used to take user input and compute trajectories of valid/required shots only.
 It pauses at every event(abrupt change in the direction of the ball).

 	7. "classifier.py" is used to classify the data created in step 6.

+	8. "calibrate.m" is a matlab script which is used to calibrate the camera.
+This is an essential step in order to convert 2D coordinates to 3D.

+	9. "convert_points.m" is a matlab script which converts 2D points to 3D based on the camera calibration in step 8.